Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate psychometabolism; ML 9th; Craft Psicrown, *adapt body, body adjustment, defensive precognition, inertial barrier;* Price 32,063 gp.

+### Discerning Watcher
-**Discerning Watcher:** This psicrown has 450 power points.
+This psicrown has 450 power points.
 It is made from pure transparent crystal.
 It allows use of the following powers.

 -   *Aura sight*
 -   *Clairtangent hand*